danpla/dpscreenocr/doc/manual.md

 *   `ocr_allow_queuing` (`true` by default) allows you to queue a new selection for recognition without waiting for the previous one to complete.
-If this option is disabled, pressing the hotkey will have no effect until the recognition is done.

-    If this option is enabled, the "Copy text to clipboard" action can get several recognized texts at once, in which case they will be joined using `action_copy_to_clipboard_text_separator` as a
+    If this option is disabled, pressing the hotkey will have no effect until the recognition is finished.
+If this option is enabled, the "Copy text to clipboard" action can get several recognized texts at once, in which case they will be joined using `action_copy_to_clipboard_text_separator` as a separator.
-    separator.

 *   `selection_border_width` (`3` by default) width of the selection
     border.